Clouderial/payplug-nodejs/README.md

 ### To retrieve a payment :

+Call this method a retrieve an existing Payment from its id

 <pre>
 // Cf above to have an authenticated PayplugApi object
 // var payplugapi = new PayPlugAPI('mySecretKey');
 // payplugapi.authenticate()
 // ...

-// Retrieve a Payment wth its Id Payment.retrieve(payplugapi, 'theIDOfPayment')
+// Retrieve a Payment with its Id Payment.retrieve(payplugapi, 'theIDOfPayment')
     .then(function (payment) {
         // The API call is successfull
-        // payment if Payment updated with id and tracker;
+        // payment updated with id and tracker;
         payment.getId();
         payment.getTracker();